webrtc/KITE/README.md

     ```
     cd \GitHub\KITE
     chmod +x configure
-    sudo ./configure
+    ./configure
     ```
-    Logout and login again for the environment variables to take effect.
+    If on Linux, logout and login again for the environment variables to take effect.

 3. Compile